habdelhadi08/weather_app_frontend/README.md

 Description:
 I created full stack weather app..this is the frontend.
 I have created different routes and components.
 Also used axios and fetch method.
 I used weather app api,
+Technologis used:
 javascript,
-Built with:
-vite
-react
-javascript
-css
+vite,
+react,
+javascript,
+css,
-I used image from upslash
+I used couple images from upslash

 Here is the link for my backend: